Integration of immigrants

 Although local conditions as well as measures implemented for the integration of new immigrants contribute significantly to the success of integration efforts, little is known about the regionally differing contextual conditions of integration.
 The goal of this project is to observe how immigrant children and adolescents live, as well as the social and ethnic compositions in schools and in residential areas.
 The process of integrating immigrants, especially refugees, can be analyzed by means of evaluating administrative data as well as surveys for different groups on the local level (e.g., pupils, schools, school boards, and honorary staff organizations).
 The study also allows diverse analysis to check the importance of various bundles of procedures taken, such as voluntary activities.
 Thus, all parties relevant for our study will be observed on a local level, especially the latest group of immigrants: namely, refugees from Syria.
 The available administrative data paves a way for measuring the educational biography of children and adolescents; in addition, it provides information about immigrant accommodation and the neighboring environment.
 Furthermore, the different measures will be applied to the various stages of the German educational system over the course of five years.
 As such, surveys will add to our analysis and help in developing a better understanding of the integration process.
 Consequently, this project will provide insights for local municipalities on improving their planning process and enhancing the integration of immigrants.

-City of Essen (Department of Schooling; Department of Statistics, Urban Studies and Elections)
+City of Essen (School Department; Office for Statistics, Urban Research and Elections)